 Community Repair Events

-Our vision has been to support the development of ongoing Community Repair Events in The East Bay.
-Consistent with our mission and the nature of our work, those programs would ultimately work independent of The Culture of Repair Project.
+We support the development of Community Repair Event programs in The East Bay.
+Consistent with our mission and the nature of our work, while we sometimes initiate programs, they ultimately work independent of The Culture of Repair Project.

-The content of our support included helping our partners establish processes and resources for ongoing events through transferring extensive operational material we had developed, making seed grants, and providing logistical support.
-The flavor and format of events are emerging as our partners discern the needs of The East Bay's many communities.
+To help our partners gather resources and develop processes for ongoing programs, we lend start-up materials and guidance, make seed grants, offer access to volunteer resources, and provide logistical support.
+The flavor and format of programs emerge as our partners discern the needs of The East Bay's many communities.

 To cultivate awareness of the bigger picture and of the pronounced impact reuse has on the environment, on personal well-being, and on our community's resiliency;